For Once in My Life: Other Motown recordings

 Singer Jack Soo claimed that he was the first male artist to record a version of the song, after he joined Motown in 1965 as one of their first non-African American artists.
 The record was never released and was permanently shelved in the Motown archives.

-The Four Tops recorded the song on their album 4 Tops On Broadway, released in March 1967 and, like McNair's recording, produced as a slow ballad by Frank Wilson.
+The Four Tops recorded the song on their album 4 Tops on Broadway, released in March 1967 and, like McNair's recording, produced as a slow ballad by Frank Wilson.

 The Temptations also recorded the song for their pop standards based album The Temptations in a Mellow Mood, released in July 1967.
 Baritone singer Paul Williams sings the lead vocal on the song, and it subsequently became his showcase number in the Temptations' live shows.
-Williams' most famous performance of the number was during The Supremes and Temptations' TCB television special in 1968, a performance cited as the apex of Williams' career.
-The song also made its way into The Temptations 1998 made-for-television miniseries on NBC.
-After celebrating The Temptations' (and Motown's) first Grammy Award win for "Cloud Nine", the actor who portrays Paul Williams (Christian Payton) sings the slow ballad version.
+Williams' most famous performance of the number was during the Supremes and Temptations' TCB television special in 1968, a performance cited as the apex of Williams' career.
+The song also made its way into the 1998 made-for-television miniseries on NBC, The Temptations.
+After celebrating the Temptations' (and Motown's) first Grammy Award win for "Cloud Nine", the actor who portrays Paul Williams (Christian Payton) sings the slow ballad version.

 Diana Ross & the Supremes recorded a mid-tempo bossa nova inspired version in early 1969 that wasn't discovered until the 2010s and not released until 2019.